 - Vertical Gardening: No room to spread out?
 Try going up!
 Walls of plants, or “vertical gardening” is growing in popularity.
 Maybe you have a wall divider between your deck and your neighbors deck that you can utilize.
 Search for “pocket hanging planters”.
 No wall?
 You can try vertical freestanding elevated planters like these.

 - Birdbaths: you can get creative here, with the space that you have.
-You can find both standard and heated birdbaths that attach to deck railings, such as the Songbird Spa.
+You can find both standard and heated birdbaths that attach to deck railings, such as this deck mounted bird bath.
 Or try just a shallow dish on top of a small table.

 Respect Neighbors and Property Owners